carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - It is SaaS for **in-memory caching** supporting flexible, real-time use cases.
 In-memory key/value store, **not persistent** in the traditional sense.
 - Fully managed implementations of two popular in-memory data stores – Redis and Memcached.
-  - Memcached — A widely adopted in-memory key store, and historically the gold standard of web caching.
+  - `Memcached` — Historically the gold standard of web caching.
 For simple Uses Cases Memcached is also **multithreaded**, meaning it makes good use of larger Amazon EC2 instance sizes with multiple cores.
-  - Redis — An increasingly popular open-source key-value store that supports more advanced data structures (such as sorted sets, hashes, and lists).
-Unlike Memcached, Redis has **disk persistence** built in and it also supports replication, which can be used to achieve **Multi-AZ redundancy** (HA).
+  - `Redis` — It supports more advanced data structures (such as sorted sets, hashes, and lists).
+Unlike Memcached, Redis has **disk persistence** built in and it also supports replication, which can be used to achieve **Multi-AZ redundancy (HA)**.
     - `Redis Auth` --> Redis authentication tokens enable Redis to require a token (**password**) before allowing clients to execute commands, thereby improving data security.
     - HIPAA Compliant.
 - `in-transit encryption` is an optional feature that allows you to increase the security of your data at its most vulnerable points—when it is in transit from one location to another.